 Joining Heathfield at 16+

-Heathfield welcomes applications from candidates wishing to join the school for A Level study.
+Heathfield welcomes applications from all candidates wishing to join our co-ed Sixth Form for A Level study.

 International Students